 ---

-1. Put them in a skill (gets them into the system prompt)
+1. Put it in a skill (cached, in the system prompt).

-2. State them in the task prompt when spawning the subagent
+2. State it in the task prompt when spawning.

-3. Give the subagent its own memory: frontmatter field (separate memory per agent type, not shared with the parent)
+3. Give the subagent its own memory: field (separate file per agent type, not shared with the parent).

 Content typePut it hereWhy

-Rules every agent must followSkill (skills: frontmatter)System prompt, cached, reaches subagents
+Rules every agent must followSkill, via skills: frontmatterSystem prompt, cached, reaches subagents

 Project context, conventions, tech stackCLAUDE.mdAuto-injected, reaches subagents